Fablab-Benfica/fabschools/exampleSite/content/blog/post-2.md

 +++
 author = ["José Gonzalez Martinez "]
+categories = ["Product"]
-categories = ["FabLab Benfica Research", "Open Call"] date = 2020-07-04T23:00:00Z description = "CALEIDUINO is a sound interactive digital kaleidoscope based on Arduino.
-CALEIDUINO is a game, an object of art/artistic object and a tool to understand electronics and programming in a creative and entertaining way." image = "/images/caleiduino-square.jpg" tags = ["Laser cutting", "Arduino", "Electronics", "Coding"] title = "Caleiduino"
+date = 2020-07-04T23:00:00Z
+description = "Caleiduino is a sound interactive digital kaleidoscope based on Arduino.
+Caleiduino is a game, an object of art/artistic object and a tool to understand electronics and programming in a creative and entertaining way." image = "/images/caleiduino-square.jpg" tags = ["arduino", "coding", "fablab benfica research", "open call"] title = "Caleiduino"

 +++
-CALEIDUINO is a sound interactive digital kaleidoscope based on Arduino.
-CALEIDUINO is a game, an object of art/artistic object and a tool to understand electronics and programming in a creative and entertaining way.
+Caleiduino is a sound interactive digital kaleidoscope based on Arduino.
+Caleiduino is a game, an object of art/artistic object and a tool to understand electronics and programming in a creative and entertaining way.

 ### Links